chisumo2016/company-crm/Docker.md

         -kubetcl scale --replicas=2000 my-webserver
         -kubetcl rolling-update my-web-server --image=web-server:2

 ## What will you learn about Docker
-- How to deploy PHP Apps Using Docker Compose
-- Build a test a local development environment
-- Build a production environment from the development version
-- Build and tag self-contained Docker images
+    -How to deploy PHP Apps Using Docker Compose -Build a test a local development environment -Build a production environment from the development version -Build and tag self-contained Docker images
-- Push the Docker images to a Docker image registry
-- Test the production deployment
+    -Push the Docker images to a Docker image registry -Test the production deployment
-- Deploy to production
+    -Deploy to production

 ## The Docker Architecture
-- Docker uses a client -server architecture
+    Docker uses a client -server architecture
-- The Docker client talks to the Docker deamon.
+    The Docker client talks to the Docker deamon.
-- The Docker client and Docker deamon can run on the same machine or on different machines.
+    The Docker client and Docker deamon can run on the same machine or on different machines.
-- The Docker client and Docker deamon communicate using a REST API over UNIX sockets or a network interface.
+    The Docker client and Docker deamon communicate using a REST API over UNIX sockets or a network interface.
-- The Docker client and Docker deamon communicate using a REST API over TCP/IP.
+    The Docker client and Docker deamon communicate using a REST API over TCP/IP.

 ## Why Deploy PHP Apps Using Docker Compose
-- Can be a simpler way to deploy a PHP app
+    -Can be a simpler way to deploy a PHP app
-- Use unified commands
+    -Use unified commands
-- Deploy to production like development
+    -Deploy to production like development
-- Easily share steps
+    -Easily share steps
-- integrate with other tools CI/CD
+    -integrate with other tools CI/CD

 # What do you need?
-- A broad familiarity with the Docker client and Docker deamon
-- Docker Engine on Linux
+    -A broad familiarity with the Docker client and Docker deamon -Docker Engine on Linux
-- Docker Desktop on Windows and MacOs
+    -Docker Desktop on Windows and MacOs
-- Docker Compose V2
+    -Docker Compose V2
-- A Docker image registry
+    -A Docker image registry
-- A deployment server running Docker
+    -A deployment server running Docker

 ## DEMO APPLICATION COMPOSITION
-- We will need three tools:
+    -We will need three tools:
-  - PHP 8.0
+    -PHP 8.0
-  - Web Server NGINX
+    -Web Server NGINX
-  - Database MySQL
+    -Database MySQL
-  - This composition follow "One process or service per container "
+     -This composition follow "One process or service per container "

 ## CREATE THE DEVELOPMENT CONFIGURATION
     -docker
         -development(directory)
                 ----nginx(services)
                             ----default.conf
                             ----Dockerfile

         -----php(services)
                 --DockerFile